More ideas to start a new class-Part Three: Student Expectations

 |Subject:||Classrooom Management, Listening, Speaking|

-When starting a new class, it’s always wise to get a sense of what your students expect of you during the first week.
+When thinking of ideas to start a new class, it’s always wise to get a sense of what your students expect of you during the first week.
 You can’t gear the entire course to the students’ wishes, but you should at least have some idea of what they hope for in a class.
 Spend a few minutes during the first few lessons listening to what students think of the teaching material, your teaching style, the school, and their own needs as students.

 Here are a few suggestions for getting useful information from your students.